PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-06 08:48:59
+Last updated: 2024-04-06 08:49:36
-Random Quote: I can't tell the difference between my waking life and dreams. - Arthur Harrow
+Random Quote: Think of me as Yoda - only, instead of being little and green, I wear suits and I'm awesome.
+I'm your bro.
+I'm Broda. - Barney Stinson